kseth-official/simple-chess-engine/README.md

 # Chess Engine

-I am creating this chess engine to measure its accuracy over time playing on chess.com.
+I am creating this chess engine to measure its accuracy against the Stockfish open source chess engine.

 ## Phase 1: Creating the board GUI on Android and adding basic chess rules
 - As a user, I would like to be able to see a chess board as an android application on a phone.